petersatsuse/azure-compute-docs/articles/virtual-machine-scale-sets/standby-pools-monitor-pool-events.md

 5. Click **Review + Create**, then **Create** to deploy the workspace.

 ### Configure diagnostic settings for standby pools
-To collect events information into the log analytics workspace configured, set up a diganostic settings for your standby pool resource.
+To send information to the log analytics workspace configured, set up a diganostic settings for your standby pool resource.

 > [!NOTE]
 > Enabling diagnostic settings for a standby pool resource is not yet available from the Azure portal.